dishsrivastava/hackhertechteamchallenge/README.md

 # HackHer413 2020 Tech Team Challenge
-This is the coding and web development challenge to join the HackHer413 2020 tech team.

 Hi candidate!
 Thank you so much for applying to be a part of our hackathon tech team.
 We look forwarding to working with you.